Follow this step-by-step pillowcase tutorial to learn the EASIEST way to make a pillowcase in just 15 minutes!

-For the 2-fabric pillowcase using the burrito method, you’ll need 3/4 yard of one design and 1/4 yard of another fabric to make a standard-size pillowcase.
-Cotton is a good fabric to use.
+To make a 2-fabric pillowcase using the burrito method, you'll need to choose ¾ yard of one fabric and ¼ yard of another.

 However, I'll tell you a secret: Usually I'm too lazy or in too big of a hurry (talk about procrastination) that I forget to pre-wash and dry my fabric.